AskiaADX/ADXStudio/app/modules/readme.md

 ## modules/watcher/

-Watcher Factory around the Gaze watcher.
-Mostly used to facilitate the unit testing.
+Watcher Factory to watch modification on directories and files